Binge-Worthy Louisiana TV Shows

 Available via HBO Go and Amazon Prime

-What it is: A paranormal mystery set in the fictional Cajun Country town of Bon Temps, Louisiana.
+What it is: A paranormal mystery set in the fictional town of Bon Temps, Louisiana.
 Sookie Stackhouse (Anna Paquin) is a telepathic waitress whose encounters with vampires and anti-vampiric forces made True Blood (2008-2014) a Golden Globe and Emmy Award-winning television series.

 Where it is: All over the state.
 Portions of True Blood’s pilot episode were shot in the tiny northwest Louisiana town of Mansfield, as well as the region’s largest city, Shreveport.
 Baton Rouge and Doyline also make appearances.

 What it is: A reality show based in south Louisiana, focused on the lives of alligator hunters who live in the Atchafalaya Basin swamps.
 Since the show premiered in 2010 it has gained a massive following, due in no small part to the depictions of life (and wildlife) in the bayous.
 At times intense — alligator hunting is not for the squeamish, after all — Swamp People is a testimony to the resilience of the men and women who call the region home.